sio-doh/30-Days-Of-React/05_Day_Props/05_props.md

 ## Exercises: Level 1

 1. What is props in a React component ?
-2. How do you access props in React component ?
+2. How do you access props in a React component ?
-3. What data types can we pass as a props to components ?
+3. What data types can we pass as props to  components ?
-4. What is a propTypes
+4. What is a propTypes?
-5. What is a default propTypes
+5. What is a default propTypes?

 ## Exercises: Level 2

-1. Create functional components and display the following images
+1. Create functional component and display the following images
    ![Front end](../images/frontend_technologies.png)
 <<<<<<< HEAD
 =======